Nice3point/RevitTemplates/docs/Managing-API-compatibility.md

 ```

 To target a specific Revit version, set the solution configuration in your IDE interface to match that version.
-E.g., select the `Debug R26` configuration for the Revit 2026 API.
+E.g., select the `Debug.R26` configuration for the Revit 2026 API.

-The project has available constants such as `REVIT2026`, `REVIT2026_OR_GREATER`, `REVIT2026_OR_GREATER`.
+The project has available constants such as `REVIT2026`, `REVIT2026_OR_GREATER`.
 Create conditions, experiment to achieve the desired result.

 > [!NOTE]
-> For generating directives, a third-party package is used.
+> For generating directives, a Revit MSBuild SDK is used.
-> You can find more detailed documentation about it here: [Revit.Build.Tasks](https://github.com/Nice3point/Revit.Build.Tasks)
+> You can find more detailed documentation about it here: [Revit MSBuild SDK](MsBuild-Sdk.md)

 ### Examples